Common questions

 Talking to your school is your family’s decision.
 By letting your school know what has happened, it can increase the number of people helping and looking out for you.
 For example, if you need a break during class, or feel sad, your teacher will likely understand and can find ways to help you.

-The main changes other young people noticed are:
+The main changes other young people notice are:

 Changes to your special person may include: